 Covid-19 Statistics (International)

-England has fifth highest number of deaths behind the USA, Brazil, India and Mexico - all far bigger countries while the UK death rate (deaths per million of population) is the third highest (only Slovenia and Belgium which are far smaller countries have higher rates).
+England has sixth highest number of deaths behind the USA, Brazil, India, Peru and Mexico - all far bigger countries - while the UK death rate (deaths per million of population) is one of the highest (only Italy and Belgium among comparable countries have worse rates).

 For practical and political reasons, there is probably widespread under-reporting of Covid-19 deaths across the world including in the UK where the Office of National Statistics figures show more deaths than the government's official daily figures.
 Whatever way you look at it, it is hard to spin the international data in a way that suggests the UK has handled the pandemic well (although it is fair to say that former US president Donald Trump and Jair Bolsonaro of Brazil have handled it worse).

 The first data set below shows the percentage of male deaths from the countries that actually collect that data - currently 107 (up from 46 the first time we published this data).
 This is based on data provided by Global Health 50/50.